Tranexamic Acid InjectionPronunciation

-Ureteral obstruction due to clot formation in patients with upper urinary tract bleeding has been reported in patients treated with Tranexamic Acid Injection.
+Ureteral obstruction due to clot formation in patients with upper urinary tract bleeding has been reported in patients treated with tranexamic acid.

-Venous and arterial thrombosis or thromboembolism has been reported in patients treated with Tranexamic Acid Injection.
+Venous and arterial thrombosis or thromboembolism has been reported in patients treated with tranexamic acid.
 In addition, cases of central retinal artery and central retinal vein obstruction have been reported.

 Patients with a previous history of thromboembolic disease may be at increased risk for venous or arterial thrombosis.

-Tranexamic Acid Injection should not be administered concomitantly with Factor IX Complex concentrates or Anti-inhibitor Coagulant concentrates, as the risk of thrombosis may be increased.
+Tranexamic acid should not be administered concomitantly with Factor IX Complex concentrates or Anti-inhibitor Coagulant concentrates, as the risk of thrombosis may be increased.

-Patients with disseminated intravascular coagulation (DIC), who require treatment with Tranexamic Acid Injection, must be under strict supervision of a physician experienced in treating this disorder.
+Patients with disseminated intravascular coagulation (DIC), who require treatment with tranexamic acid, must be under strict supervision of a physician experienced in treating this disorder.

-Tranexamic acid may cause dizziness and therefore may influence the ability to drive or use machines.
+Tranexamic may cause dizziness and therefore may influence the ability to drive or use machines.

-No studies of interaction between tranexamic acid and other drugs have been conducted.
+No studies of interactions between Tranexamic Acid Injection and other drugs have been conducted.

 An increased incidence of leukemia in male mice receiving tranexamic acid in food at a concentration of 4.8% (equivalent to doses as high as 5 g/kg/day) may have been related to treatment.
 Female mice were not included in this experiment.